EMAIL SIGN UP

 If a partner’s safeguarding case involves Torch Trust or one of its workers or representatives or it may affect the reputation of Torch Trust, we would expect the matter to be reported to Torch’s Safeguarding Coordinator unless the partner is instructed otherwise by their responsible safeguarding person or a statutory agency.

 The following procedures must be followed in all instances including historic cases.
-A simplified process diagram is appended (Appendix 4).
+A simplified process diagram is appended for all Torch workers (Appendix 4) and Torch Holiday events (Appendix 5).

 - Recognise that abuse may be taking place.